nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Sorting the shows `sort`

-Your show list is in a mess!
-Do you need a way to organise your list?
-Sort can help reorder the list!!
+**Description:** Wanting to organise your messy show list?
+Sort can help reorder the list for you!

 <div markdown="block" class="alert alert-danger">